 She redeemed herself when she announced her engagement to childhood friend Sohrab Mirza (no relation).
 The families had known each other for a long time and marriage between the couple had been discussed before.
-They got engaged on July 10th 2009 at an elaborate party ceremony attended by 300 guests and traditional gifts were exchanged by the fiancÚ and fiancee's families.
+They got engaged on July 10th, 2009 at an elaborate party ceremony attended by 300 guests, and traditional gifts were exchanged by the fiancé and fiancee’s families.

-But on January 28th 2010 Sania Mirza announced the engagement was off.
+But on January 28th, 2010 Sania Mirza announced the engagement was off.
 She said the parting was amicable but the two were incompatible.
-Sohrab found it challenging to cope with the demands of his fiancÚ as she was travelling a lot to play tennis.
+Sohrab found it challenging to cope with the demands of his fiancé as she was traveling a lot to play tennis.

 But more controversy was to come.
 The engagement turned into a media circus when it was revealed Malik was already married to an Indian girl Ayesha Siddiqui.
 Her parents took legal action against him but he said he had never met the girl.
 Then he admitted a telephone marriage had taken place when he was 18 but he was tricked into it because she had sent him a photograph of a different woman.
 He was forced to sign a divorce paper before he and Mirza could wed.

 The marriage took place as scheduled at the Tay Krishna Hotel in Hyderabad and she wore the same red sari her mother had worn at her on Nikah (wedding) 25 years before.
 They made their home in Dubai but rumors are now circulating in the Indian papers that she is unhappy with her playboy husband’s affairs with young women and she wants to return to India.